• Writing & Design

 A dreamer’s philosophy

-Looking at cinema and literature through the prism of a feminist dreamer’s romanticism.
+Looking at cinema and literature through the prism of a dreamer’s romanticism.

 Recent posts